-Made available with the permission of the World Future Society, Bethesda, MD
+This paper is made available with the permission of the World Future Society, Bethesda, MD

-Helixes one and two are reversed in later papers so that problems of existence come first as A, B, C, etc., rather than N, O, P, etc., as in this writing.
-Graves was also not happy with some of the depictions of GT and HU characteristics.
+Helixes one and two are reversed in other papers so that problems of existence come first as A, B, C, etc., rather than N, O, P, etc., as in this writing.

 Human Nature Prepares for a